Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 ---

-1. Return to the Jupyter page for the HDInsight Spark cluster.

-1. Select the **FlightStats.ipynb** notebook.
+1. On the Jupyter page for the HDInsight Spark cluster, select the **FlightStats.ipynb** notebook.

 1. When the notebook opens, it will prompt you for the kernel to use.
 Select the **PySpark3** kernel, and then select **OK**.